coleygroup/QM-augmented_GNN/README.md

 python reactivitiy -m <mode> --data_path <path to the predicting .csv file> --model_dir <directory containing the trained model> -p
 ```

-where `data_path` is path to the predicting `.csv` file, whose format is the same as the one discussed. `model_dir` is the directory holding the trained model.
+where `data_path` is the path to the data `.csv` file, whose format has been discussed above. `model_dir` is the directory holding the trained model.
 The model must be named as `best_model.hdb5` and stores parameters only.
 The `model_dir` must also include a `scalers.pickle` under `ml_QM_GNN` mode as discussed in the
 [training](#Training) session.